BEOpenSourceCollabs/EventManagementCore/README.md

 docker compose watch
 ```

-> Using `watch` will automatically be syncronized to the running container and restart the application when source is modified.
+> Using `watch` will automatically syncronize changes to the running container and restart the application.

 ### Advanced

-This section examples the usage of the `docker-dev.sh` script, which builds only the event-mgmt-core image and runs it in a container.
+This section shows example usage of the `docker-dev.sh` script, which builds only the event-mgmt-core image and runs it in a container.
 You will have to setup and configure the database before running.

+> This is akin to running `make run` but within a docker container instead.

   ```shell
   ./docker-dev.sh